squidfunk/mkdocs-material/docs/plugins/revision-date.md

 ## Installation

-Install the plugin with the following command:
+Install the plugin using `pip` with the following command:

 ``` sh
 pip install mkdocs-git-revision-date-localized-plugin